yulonglim/tp/docs/UserGuide.md

 * `grade 1 g/B` gives the student at index 1 a B grade.
 * `grade 2 4 5 g/A` gives the 2nd, 4th, and 5th students A grades.
 * `grade all g/A` gives all students A grades.
+* `grade 1 r/` clears previously added grade of the student at index 1.

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
 You cannot grade a student without having first add grading system.
 So, remember to do that first!